incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 the producer and all other necessary information.

 ### Subscription modes
-While inside provider, many subscription modes are possible.
-You won't have to use them, but you should essentially know what they mean and how your configuration impacts them.
+Many subscription modes are possible.
+You won't have to use them, but you should essentially know what they mean and how your configuration impacts them for any debugging purposes.

 What is a subscription mode already ?
-When you call `useAsyncState`, please recall that you call it every time your component renders, and should react to the given configuration synchronized by your dependencies.
-Then, this hook tries to get the async state from the provider.
+When you call `useAsyncState` -every time your component renders- this hook reacts to the given configuration synchronized by your dependencies.
+Then, tries to get the async state instance from the provider.

 If not found, it may wait for it if you did not provide a `producer` function in your configuration, or fallback with a noop mode for example.

 The possible subscription mode are: